 What does it mean to care about education?
 Our vision at 7 Generation Games is that all students will have access to resources to succeed academically.

 No one is going to tell you that they don’t care about education or that they only want children from wealthy families to succeed …

 When you examine educational technology companies, it’s hard to see how they have given any thought to making education more accessible and more equitable.
 From our beginning as 7 Generation Games, Inc. in Santa Monica,California, until the opening of Strong Mind Studios in Santiago, Chile, providing access for all students has been fundamental to our game design.
 Our games have always worked on old devices and with unstable or slow Internet.

 - Applications that work offline so students do not need Internet access.
 Not everyone has wi-fi access at home or an unlimited data plan.

 - Incorporation of the “Read Me” button on most pages or voiceover so that children who do not read well can access the material.

 - Three bilingual, Spanish-English games and one game in Spanish

-Do you know our Augmented Reality apps Counting by two languages AR and Math: The Universal Language AR?.
+Do you know our Augmented Reality apps Counting by 2 Languages AR and Math: The Universal Language AR?

 Games for multiplication, division, fractions and statistics allow students to proceed at their own pace